- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, it is important to carefully configure and monitor the cache settings on a Digiever DS-4125-RM NAS device to minimize the risk of data loss.
 Regular backups, proper cache flushing, and validation of cached data integrity are crucial steps to ensure data safety.

-Although NAS DS-4125-RM can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-4125-RM can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -